-This practical unit introduces and builds on concepts of image making through drawing.
-Within a framework of projects and studio-based exercises you will explore and experiment with ideas and materials that challenge the latent opportunities within contemporary and conventional drawing practice.
+This practical unit introduces and builds on the process of drawing for image and concept development.
+Within a framework of projects and studio-based exercises you will explore and experiment with ideas and materials informed by contemporary drawing practices.

 The purpose of this unit is to build your drawing and making skills in ways that develop your creative ability and personal expression.
 It will also develop your awareness of the visual world, an awareness that is both subjective (knowing how you feel about things) and objective (understanding how things actually operate).
 The emphasis is on exploratory art making and the production of ideas and forms.